Justice for All

 Gun Violence Prevention

 Gun violence is not an isolated policy issue.
 Gun violence can come in many forms: mass shootings, street violence, police violence, domestic violence, suicide, hate crimes, and many other types of violence; therefore, we need to treat it as the complex and multifaceted issue that it is.
 Gun violence is the result of systemic injustices and failures of the United States dating back to the founding of our nation.
-If we are to truly find a solution to preventing gun violence, we must address the root causes of it in addition to enacting common-sense gun laws that 64% of college students support.
+If we are to truly find a solution to preventing gun violence, we must address the root causes of gun violence in addition to enacting common sense gun laws that 64% of college students support.

 Women’s Rights